Nathan Brown (American football): Early life

 Born in Hattiesburg, Mississippi and raised in Russellville, Arkansas.
 He attended Russellville High School, where he was an All-State quarterback his senior season playing for head coach Jeff Holt.
 Brown was a three-year letterman at Russellville.
 His senior year he completed 242 of 353 passes for 3,385 yards and 33 TDs.
 He was named the KARV Dream Team Player of the Year, the Russellville Courier Dream Team and All-River Valley.
 Brown also lettered three years in baseball and was an All-State performer in 2003 and 2004.
 In his senior season he had a .417 batting average with 10 home runs and 44 RBIs at the plate and had a 7-1 record with an 2.15 era on the mound.
 He represented Russellville High School in the Arkansas Activities Association All Star baseball game in the summer of 2004.
-In February of 2004 he signed a national letter of intent to play football and baseball at the University of Central Arkansas.
+In February 2004 he signed a national letter of intent to play football and baseball at the University of Central Arkansas.